-The configuration used in these application notes was used to verify that Syntec CardEasy CPE interoperates with Avaya Aura® Communication Manager using an ISDN Trunk.
-The Card Easy CPE is placed in between a Service Provider and Avaya Aura® Communication Manager to allow Avaya Aura® Communication Manager agents to initiate a credit card payment and for a Customer to enter credit card details securely during a transaction.
-The Syntec CardEasy CPE masks DTMF digits and Speech during the credit card verification process.
+The Configuration used in these application notes was used to verify that Syntec CardEasy Core Cloud solution interoperates with Avaya Session Border Controller for Enterprise and Avaya Aura® Communication Manager using a SIP Trunk.
+The CardEasy Core is a cloud based solution that interoperates with the Avaya Session Border Controller for Enterprise and Avaya Aura® Communication Manager to allow Avaya Aura® Communication Manager agents to initiate a credit card payment and for a Customer to enter credit card details securely during the transaction.
+The Syntec CardEasy Core masks DTMF digits and Speech during the credit card verification process.